Jesus & The Islamic Challenge

 Overview

-Muslims often criticise the Christian belief that Jesus is the Almighty God because Christians cannot provide an explicit or unequivocal statement from the New Testament where Jesus claims this for himself.
-“Surely”, Muslims assert, “if Jesus were indeed the Almighty God, Jesus would have uttered the phrase ‘I Am God, Worship Me’ or something similar.”
+Muslims often criticise the Christian belief that Jesus is God by claiming that Christians cannot provide a clear or explicit statement from the New Testament where Jesus says ‘I Am God, Worship Me’ or something similar.
+Christians therefore follow conjecture about Jesus rather than the words that Jesus said.

-The following two responses can be made to this criticism.
+Several responses can be made to this assertion.

-Ironically, the standard that Muslims use to criticise the Christian belief that Jesus is the Almighty God can also be used to criticise the Quranic belief that Jesus is the Messiah.
-For instance, although Muslims believe that Jesus is the Messiah, Muslims cannot provide a statement from the Quran where Jesus says this about himself.
-In other words, Jesus’ Messiahship is a claim that the Quran makes about Jesus but it is not a claim that is ever made directly by Jesus.
-If the Muslim standard is applied and only the words of Jesus are used to determine who Jesus is, Muslims must deny the Quranic assertion that Jesus is the Messiah.
-In addition, consistency determines that Muslims should deny everything that the Quran says about Jesus if Jesus never said it himself.
-It is worth noting that an argument is flawed and operates on a double standard when it works against the person presenting it.
+The standard that Muslims use to criticise the Christian belief that Jesus is God can also be used to criticise the Quranic belief that Jesus is the Messiah.
+For instance, the Quran states that Jesus is the Messiah but does not provide a statement or an example of Jesus saying this about himself.
+In other words, the Messiahship of Jesus is a claim that is made in the Quran about Jesus and not by Jesus.
+This means that if the Muslim standard is applied and only the words of Jesus are used to determine who Jesus is, Muslims must deny that Jesus is the Messiah.
+Consistency also determines that Muslims should deny everything that the Quran says about Jesus if Jesus never said it himself (see Quran 4:171).
+It is worth highlighting that an argument is flawed and expresses a double standard when it works against the person presenting it.

-Muslims may insist that a statement about Jesus in the Quran can be true despite Jesus not uttering the statement himself.
-If so, this standard should likewise be applied to the New Testament and any claims made about Jesus by the New Testament authors.
+If Muslims insist that a statement about Jesus in the Quran can be true despite Jesus not uttering the statement himself (like Jesus being the Messiah, for instance), this standard should likewise be applied to the New Testament and any claims made about Jesus by the New Testament authors.
+Consistency when applied works both ways.

 Isaiah 41:4